JamTester/StageMasterV1/README.md

 # StageMaster: A forced UAC POC.

+This has now been archived and a python version is being developed as it is a superior language.
 THIS IS NOT A UAC BYPASS.

 This forces the user to accept a UAC Prompt.